The Pros and Cons of One-Page Website SEO

-In case you haven’t heard, single-page websites are a trend that are utilized in the SEO world.
+In case you haven’t heard, single-page websites are a trend that is utilized in the SEO world.
 Every content marketing agency gets requests for them each day, but we’re left to wonder if they are really the best choice.
 Before you add them to your order, check out the benefits of one-page website SEO as well as the ways this trend could actually end up hurting your rankings.

 A one-page website, also called a single-page website, uses a minimalistic design that compiles all your information, CTAs and links on a single page.
 Users scroll down to read content, in which each section or desired action fills up the screen to focus the reader.
 This differs from a multi-page website, which has many additional pages and navigation buttons to other places within the website.
 Here is a great example of single-page design from Scriptogr.am:

 This design is quite different from your normal website page and even the search engine optimization strategy is different.
 One-page website SEO doesn’t always target the same aspects that multi-page SEO does.
 For those wondering if single-page optimization is worth their time, we compiled a list of pros and cons about this fascinating trend.

 While there are plenty of arguments on either side of the debate of SEO single-page vs multiple-pages, we’ll focus first on the benefits that are drawing businesses to create single-page sites.

 Increased Link Authority

 One of the main goals of every content marketing plan is to increase the authority of your site.
 Single-page websites do this easily because any promotion done generally links back to the main URL.
 When you create several single-page sites, you gain the authority of having numerous websites that link back to your page without having to convince other authors to embed your link.

 Linking is one of the most important factors to SEO professionals, as evidenced by the fact that a large survey done by Moz.com revealed that the domain- and page-level link authority and features accounted for over 40 percent of the impact in Google.